 We won't get into all of it, but we've picked out all the must-see options on the list.
 You can choose to stop and spend some time in the following places or decide to drive the whole way through.

-- Cave B Estate Winery - I don't know about you, but the epitome of relaxation to me consists of a nice glass of red.
-If you love wine as I do, the Cave B Estate Winery is a go-to stop.
+- Cave B Estate Winery -We don't know about you, but the epitome of relaxation to us consists of a nice glass of red and Cave B Estate Winery is a go-to stop.
 It's a wine-tasting venue that is exceptionally friendly to dogs as well!
 So have no fear if you decide to take your fur baby with you on this journey, Cave B Estate Winery will welcome them with open arms.

-- Kaniksu and Kootenai National Forests - I know you're about to head to a national park, but one can't get enough of nature - at least that's my opinion.
+- Kaniksu and Kootenai National Forests - We know you're about to head to a national park, but one can't get enough of nature - at least that's our opinion.
 So why not stop at Kaniksu and Kootenai National Forests in Montana?
 It features gorgeous views of mountains and rivers that look like they belong in a painting rather than existing right before your eyes.
-To me, there's nothing as humbling as Mother Nature and what she has to offer.

 Best time to go on a road trip from Seattle to Glacier National Park